shellqiqi/nju-network-labs/content/ch01/switchyard.md

 After that, you will get some output shows if your tests pass or fail.

-More about test environment and some debug methods are introduced [here](https://jsommers.github.io/switchyard/test_execution.html).
+More about test environment and some debug methods are introduced [here](https://shellqiqi.gitee.io/switchyard/test_execution.html).

 ## Running in the Mininet

+In the test environment, here is no *true* traffic here.
+The device only take the packets we provided.
+We need to challenge the true networking.
+Here we have Mininet can construct a network.

 First let's start our topology we provided at `examples/start_mininet.py`.